-In Anne of Green Gables, one of the best scenes is when Anne, after pining (and goading Marilla) endlessly, receives a baby blue dress, with puff sleeves.
+In Anne of Green Gables, one of the best scenes is when Anne, after pining (and goading Marilla) endlessly, receives a baby blue dress, with puffed sleeves.
 Anne was overjoyed to receive such an ostentatious gift, and Matthew was happy to do something for his little girl.

 Though in Anne’s mind, puffed sleeves are the only sleeves worth knowing about, there are several types of different sleeves, including variations on the puff sleeve.
 The puff sleeve emerged in the Renaissance, but its popularity would ebb and flow even past the era of Anne, the Edwardian age.
-The puff sleeve actually had resurgence in popularity in the 1930s, a response to a decade prior’s focus on shapeless silhouettes and more masculine styles.
+The puffed sleeve actually had a resurgence in popularity in the 1930s, a response to a decade prior’s focus on shapeless silhouettes and more masculine styles.

 The puffed sleeve was a hyper feminine style that would go through many transformations.
-The puff sleeve was either a short ¾ length or full length sleeve gathered at the top or bottom.
+The puffed sleeve was either a short ¾ length or full length sleeve gathered at the top or bottom.
 How were the puffs achieved?
 The sleeves would be lined with stiffened fabric.

 During the 1830s puffed sleeves became popular yet again, growing even larger than before.